peapea27566/sitelocationtesting/README.md

   - show detail site from site show site,distance,opening time and closing time

 install
-1.open project
+ - open project
-2.cmd flutter pub get install library to be used
+ - cmd flutter pub get install library to be used